 The other aspect of any Arapahoe County divorce is determining whether the issue of alimony, called “maintenance” in Colorado, arises.
 Spousal support is generally going to be determined by the spouses’ incomes and not every case is going to come with an award of alimony.
 In cases with vastly differing incomes, it’s likely the issue of alimony will be raised.
 The ultimate resolution will like depend on whether that difference in income warrants alimony pursuant to C.R.S.
 14-10-114.
 While various factors can be looked at by the court, the reality is most courts are going to look to the formula set forth in that statutory section.
 At your first divorce consultation, your attorney will assess your rights and options regarding spousal maintenance, including whether you may be required to pay.
 Each case is unique and sometimes the finer details matter.

-The process of attaining a divorce can be simple or very complicated, depending on your circumstances.
-Here are some of the factors that can come into play as you move through the steps of getting a divorce in Colorado.
+The process for getting a divorce can be simple or very complicated, depending on your circumstances.
+The following are some of the factors that can come into play as you move through the steps of getting a divorce in Colorado.